Can I Eat Expired Thai Green Curry Vegan?

 Can I eat Thai Green Curry Vegan if it's been at room temperature for 2 hours?

-If Thai Green Curry Vegan has been at room temperature for 2 hours, it's best to discard it to prevent foodborne illness.
+If Thai Green Curry Vegan has been at room temperature for 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly at room temperature, increasing the risk of contamination.
 To ensure safety, always refrigerate leftovers promptly.

 How does cooking Thai Green Curry Vegan affect its expiration?